bustanet/bitcoind_dev_notes/building_dev_environment.md

   <summary> What do these commands do?</summary>

   [Here](https://devmanual.gentoo.org/general-concepts/autotools/index.html) is a great visual and explanation of how these tools work together.
-  - ```./autogen.sh``` runs a series of test to learn capabilites are available in your environment.
+  - ```./autogen.sh``` runs a series of test to learn what capabilites are available in your environment.
 Its output is a configure script.
   - ```./configure``` utilizes the output from autogen to configure settings for the build environment.
-Itt output is a make file.
+It output is a make file.
   - ```make``` uses all the instructions from the makefile created by ./configure.
 This command does all of the binary compulation.
   - ```make install``` puts the binary executables into their final destination.
 </details>

 **Stucture**

-To keep things organized, my have my project folder structured as follows:
+To keep things organized, I have my project folder structured as follows:
 ```
 bitcoin
     | -----source <- this is where the bitcoin source code gets stored.